wazuh/wazuh-documentation/source/proof-of-concept-guide/poc-file-integrity-monitoring.rst

 Ubuntu endpoint
 ^^^^^^^^^^^^^^^

-Take the following steps to configure the Ubuntu endpoint to monitor filesystem changes in the ``/root`` directory.
+Perform the following steps to configure the Wazuh agent to monitor filesystem changes in the ``/root`` directory.

 #.
 Edit the Wazuh agent ``/var/ossec/etc/ossec.conf`` configuration file.
 Add the directories for monitoring within the ``<syscheck>`` block.
-For this use case, we monitor the ``/root`` directory.
+For this use case, you configure Wazuh to monitor the ``/root`` directory.
 To get additional information about the user and process that made the changes, enable :doc:`who-data audit </user-manual/capabilities/auditing-whodata/who-linux>`:

    .. code-block:: xml